The Fracchia Prize – 2022

-The San Francisco Museum and Historical Society is excited to announce the Fracchia Prize.
+The San Francisco Historical Society is excited to announce the Fourth Annual Fracchia Prize competition.
 This contest is endorsed by Mayor London Breed.
 It is open to any student attending a high school in San Francisco.
-Interested candidates are required to submit an original and properly cited essay consisting of between 1,200 and 1,600 words, or a five-to-seven-minute multimedia presentation, based on the prompt.
-The work can include up to three high definition photos that support the argument of the scholarly work.
-Entries may be submitted electronically by email (or mail as a last resort).
-Instructions for submission are located on the Fracchia Prize 2019 Entry Form (pdf), which must be downloaded and filled out.
+Interested candidates are required to submit an essay consisting of between 1,200 and 1,600 words, or a five-to-seven-minute multimedia presentation, based on the prompt below.
+Entries are encouraged to be submitted electronically.
+Instructions for submission are located on the Fracchia Prize 2022 Entry Form (pdf), which must be downloaded and filled out.
 The form uses editable fields, and once filled out and saved on a local device the form should be sent to email@example.com.

-Charles A. Fracchia (pronounced FROCK-ee-ya) is the founder and President Emeritus of the San Francisco Museum and Historical Society.
+Charles A. Fracchia (pronounced FROCK-ee-ya) was founder and President Emeritus of the San Francisco Historical Society.

-First Place – $2500 and publication of the work in The Argonaut
+First Place – $2,500 and publication of the work in The Argonaut and the SFHS website

-Second Place – $1500 and publication of the work in Panorama
+Second Place – $1,500 and publication of the work in Panorama and the SFHS website

-Third Place – $1000 and publication of the work in Panorama
+Third Place – $1,000 and publication of the work in Panorama and the SFHS website

-All entries will be judged by a panel looking for critical historical thinking skills, including research, accurate citations, and the possible use of primary and secondary sources.
+All entries will be judged by a panel looking for strong writing skills, well-chosen monuments, accurate information, proper citations, and the possible use of primary and secondary sources.